jenkinsci/datadog-plugin/README.md

 }
 ```

-The other `datadog` settings, such as `collectLogs` or `tags` can be added alongside the `testVisibility` block.
+The other `datadog` settings, such as `collectLogs` or `tags` can be added alongside the `testOptimization` block.

-Please bear in mind that Test Visibility is a separate Datadog product that is billed separately.
+Please bear in mind that Test Optimization is a separate Datadog product that is billed separately.

 ## Data collected